Kennethenow1/Automatic-Vault-Generation-in-Obsidian-/README.md

 # Obsidian Vault Generator with MCP

-**If you ever need to use the Obsidian MCP server for generating full notes** – for research, learning, knowledge bases, or exploring topics – this tool provides automated vault generation with rich interconnections optimized for Obsidian's graph view.
+**If you ever need to use the Obsidian MCP server for generating full notes** – for research, learning, knowledge bases, or exploring topics – this tool provides automated vault generation template with rich interconnections.
+You can furthur implement api calling to generate the full notes but this is just for a template.

 <img width="1823" height="980" alt="Screenshot from 2025-11-15 00-05-17" src="https://github.com/user-attachments/assets/ee71c40b-49dd-4c76-ad00-c69a4ec73807" />
 File structure that was generated